 - Temporary reassignment or modified work duties

 This list is not exhaustive—there are many other reasonable accommodations that may make sense based on an employee’s situation.
 The accommodation process is dynamic, so an employee may need different accommodations at different times during pregnancy or after childbirth.
-Check out our non-leave accommodation checklist for more details
+Check out our non-leave accommodation checklist and see how Cocoon handles accommodation requests in an interactive demo for more details.

 When employers might need to consider leave accommodations